 300 N. LaSalle Street

 James Kaplan is a member of the firm’s Corporate Services Group.
-He has extensive experience in financial services, mergers and acquisitions, transactional and regulatory matters, as well as banking, compliance, financial services litigation, and shareholder and governance matters.
+He has extensive experience in financial services, mergers and acquisitions, transactional and regulatory matters, as well as banking, compliance, data privacy and information security, financial services litigation, and shareholder and governance matters.

 Mr. Kaplan’s regulatory experience covers major banking and financial services statutes and applicable regulations in the United States as well as other major foreign jurisdictions.
 His transactional experience includes work for clients in banking, trust, custody, securities, asset management, brokerage and public and private offerings.
 Mr. Kaplan is nationally recognized and well respected for his knowledge of legal matters touching modern financial institutions, basic and complex, large and small.
 Mr. Kaplan’s clients have included work for global, regional and large community banks, as well as Fortune 500 companies, including those that are major service providers to banks.